bosOkoli/bosbright/README.md

-- 👋 Hi, I’m @bosbright
+- Hi, I’m @bosbright
-- 👀 I’m interested in python
+-I am a Software Engineer
-- 🌱 I’m currently learning python
+- I’m currently learning python
-- 💞️ I’m looking to collaborate on Data Science
+- I’m looking to collaborate on Data Science
-- 📫 How to reach me brightokoli4life27@gmail.com
+- How to reach me brightokoli4life27@gmail.com

 <!---
 bosbright/bosbright is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.